Delayed by sanctions, border checks, first medical aid trickles into North Korea

 Some aid organizations had to get emergency sanction exemptions from the United Nations to clear the way for the shipments and are now navigating North Korea’s border controls imposed in a bid to shut out the virus.

-North Korea has reported no confirmed cases of the new coronavirus that was first detected in China late last year, though a top U.S military official said last week he is “fairly certain” there were infections in North Korea.
+North Korea has not reported any confirmed cases of the new coronavirus that was first detected in China late last year, though a top U.S. military official said last week he is “fairly certain” there were infections in North Korea.

+The North’s state-run KCNA news agency reported on Friday that all but three foreigners who had been in quarantine had been released after “medical monitoring and examination”.
+It ordered all foreigners to spend 30 days in quarantine.

-North Korea is especially vulnerable to an outbreak, as its health system lacks resources, in part, aid organizations say, because of international sanctions imposed over its nuclear weapons and ballistic missile programs.
+North Korea is especially vulnerable to a coronavirus outbreak as its health system lacks resources, in part, aid organizations say, because of international sanctions imposed over its nuclear weapons and ballistic missile programs.

 Aid groups have made urgent pleas for the United Nations to grant sanctions exemptions and it has approved six-month waivers for the World Health Organization, the International Federation of Red Cross and Red Crescent Societies (IFRC) and Doctors without Borders to send thermometers, portable ventilators, resuscitators, gloves, face shields, surgical masks, gowns and goggles.